Strengthen Your Veins to Prevent Varicose Veins

 You should increase your intake of foods that are rich in omega-3 fatty acids, such as oily fish and seeds.
 Try to base your diet on fruits and vegetables, adding amino acids from products like brewer’s yeast and soy.

-Juice to strengthen the veinsThis juice will help strengthen your capillaries and veins while removing toxins from the bloodstream.
+Juice to strengthen your veinsThis juice will help strengthen your capillaries and veins while removing toxins from the bloodstream.
 Drinking it on a regular basis will improve circulation overall, reducing the appearance of varicose veins.

 - 1 stick of celery